On-Line for the 2021-2022 School Year

 - Economic Warfare Game: You will be either the business or the government segment of a country.
 Businesses are trying to make more money than other businesses and governments are trying to advance their economy while using currency manipulations, spies, and counterspies to gain competitive advantages over other countries.
 This game requires an understanding of international capital movements and foreign trade, the main factors that affect the relative prices of currencies.

 Class Schedule.
-The class will start on August 29 with one week off for Thanksgiving and one week off in the winter including Christmas Day and New Years Day.
+The class will start the last week of August with one week off for Thanksgiving and two weeks off in the winter, including Christmas Day and New Years Day.
 The daily classes and assignments will end at the end of January.
 You would still need to review in order to prepare for the final exam that parents administer in April and the actual AP Macroeconomics exam in May.

 - Hillsdale's free online Economics 101 course: https://online.hillsdale.edu/home/register